AryaChakraborty/articulus_rag/CONTRIBUTING.md

 4. Select **your username** in the `base` option<sup>*</sup>
 5. Click **Create Pull Request**

-You can refer to the following articles on basics of Git and GitHub and also contact the Project Mentors, in case you are stuck (using issues or creating a new discussion):
+You can refer to the following articles on the basics of Git and GitHub and also contact the Project Mentors, in case you are stuck (using issues or creating a new discussion):

-Start working on issue only after you got assigned that issue, and let the code owner put the special tags in case it is an open-source event 🚀.
+Start working on an issue only after you have been assigned that issue, and let the code owner put the special tags in case it is an open-source event 🚀.

 ## **Thank you for contributing**